Dismissal & Academic Standing

 (33 credits and above)

 Entering Freshmen and New Transfer students will be placed on Academic Warning by the Office of Records and Registration if their grade point average falls below 1.75 at the end of their first semester at The College of New Jersey.
-These students will be sent an Academic Warning letter, copied to the Office for Academic Support Programs.
-The Office of Academic Support Programs will work with the student, the student’s academic advisor, and any other appropriate College office or resource to assist the student in developing an Academic Improvement Action Plan.
+These students will be sent an Academic Warning letter, copied to the Center for Student Success.
+The Center for Student Success will work with the student, the student’s academic advisor, and any other appropriate College office or resource to assist the student in developing an Academic Improvement Action Plan.
 Students placed on Academic Warning status normally will be allowed to take a maximum of 3 full courses in the following semester and will be instructed to adjust their schedule accordingly.
 Students who fail to either adjust their load or obtain advisor permission to exceed 3 full courses, will have the last registered course on their schedule dropped by the Office of Records and Registration.
-The student must solicit the approval of the Office of Academic Support Programs to reinstate any course that has been dropped.
+The student must solicit the approval of the Center for Student Success to reinstate any course that has been dropped.

 Transfer students will be held to the same academic standards as those students who entered the College as first-time, first year students.